DnA-FX/DnA-FX.github.io/index.md

 ---
 ---
-**D&A Effects** is the informal and creative project of Daniel Aldrich and Tyler Aben. **D&A Effects** creates boutique sound equipment — from analog, digital, and hybrid pedals to hi-quality synth modules.
-Designed for sonic experimenters, musicians, and tone scientists.
-From earth-shaking analog overdrives to glitch-infused digital pedals to awe inspiring synth mods — we're building the future of sound, one mutation at a time.
+**D&A Effects** is the informal and creative outlet of Daniel Aldrich (Drat) and Tyler Aben, where we explore our passion for crafting unique sound experiences.
+We design and hand-build boutique sound equipment, showcasing our explorations in high-quality **analog guitar and bass effects (D.R.A.T)**, innovative **digital and modular DSP effects (GlitchCraft)**, and powerful **synth modules (SynthWorks)**.
+This is a space for fellow sonic experimenters, musicians, and tone enthusiasts to witness our journey.
+From the warmth of analog circuits to the possibilities of digital manipulation and the power of synthesis – we're excited to share our ongoing sonic creations.

-This website aims to provide insight and document the journey of creating our sound.
-Come discover all the projects that we are working on [here](/projects).
+This website serves as a documentation of our creative process and the various projects we're currently developing.
+You can explore the different facets of our work in more detail [on our projects page](/projects).

 {% include section.html %}

-## Highlights
+## Discover Our Explorations

 {% capture text %}

-[**D.R.A.T.**](/projects/drat) & [**GlitchCraft**](/projects/glitchcraft) are the core of our sub-projects; from classic analog overdrives to bit crushing digital distortions, to some of the best combo effects available — all designed by us.
+[**D.R.A.T**](/projects/drat) represents our exploration into classic and high-quality analog guitar and bass effects, while [**GlitchCraft**](/projects/glitchcraft) is where we delve into the exciting world of experimental digital and modular effects.
+Take a look at the pedals we've designed and the sonic concepts we're playing with.

 {%
   include button.html
   link="/projects/drat"
-  text="See our Analog Effects"
+  text="See Our Analog Effect Projects (D.R.A.T)"
   icon="fa-solid fa-music"
   flip=true
   style="bare"